EmilRamsvik/Digital-Garden/content/Books/Book Reviews/Science/Math/Statistics/Calling Bullshit.md

 - We should stress that a sample does not need to be completely random in order to be useful.
 It just needs to be random with respect to whatever we are asking about.

 - The ad copy could equivalently read, “Some people will see their insurance premiums go up if they switch to GEICO.
 Other people will see their premiums stay about the same.
 Yet others will see their premiums drop.
 Of these, a few people will see their premiums drop a lot.
-Of those who see a substantial drop, the average savings is $500.”
+Of those who see a substantial drop, the average savings is USD 500.”

 - One of the most important rules for spotting bullshit: If something seems too good or too bad to be true, it probably is.